Panic Inc.

-Panic Inc. is an American software and video game company based in Portland, Oregon.
+Panic Inc. is an American software development and video game publishing company based in Portland, Oregon.
 The company specializes in macOS and iOS applications and began publishing video games in 2016.

-Panic was founded by Steven Frank and Cabel Sasser.
+Panic was founded by Steven Frank and Cabel Sasser in 1997.

 Products

 Software

-Panic is known for their flagship app Transmit, Audion, Unison, and Nova (a successor to their web development app Coda).
+Panic is known for their flagship app Transmit, as well as their Audion media player, Unison usenet client, and Nova code editor (a successor to their web development app Coda).
 The company has won multiple Apple Design Awards for their products.

 In 1999, Audion was introduced as a skinnable MP3 media player.
 One of its competitors, SoundJam MP, was acquired by Apple in 2000 and was further developed into iTunes 1.0, which became available in 2001.
 Panic retired Audion in 2004 and began distributing it free of charge.

 After Audion, Panic focused development on two other software applications.
-In 2004, they released Unison, a Usenet reader, and Stattoo, a tool that shows "digital statistics" overlayed on the Mac OS X desktop wallpaper.
+In 2004, they released Unison, a Usenet reader, and Stattoo, a tool that shows "digital statistics" overlaid on the Mac OS X desktop wallpaper.
 In 2007, the web development application Coda was introduced.
 In 2019, Panic announced a successor to Coda named Nova.